bkaradzic/GENie/docs/scripting-reference.md

 ---
 ### language(_lang_)
 Sets the programming language used by a project.
-GENie currently supports C, C++, and C#.
+GENie currently supports C, C++, C# and Vala.
 Not all languages are supported by all of the generators.
 For instance, SharpDevelop does not currently support C or C++ development, and Code::Blocks does not support the .NET languages (C#, managed C++).

 **Scope:** solutions, projects

 #### Arguments
-_lang_ - language identifier string ("C", "C++", or "C#").
+_lang_ - language identifier string ("C", "C++", "C#" or "Vala").
 Case insensitive.

 #### Examples
 ```lua